Flaunt (TV channel)

-Flaunt was a British electronic dance music TV channel owned and operated by the CSC Media Group.
-It played music videos from the dance, techno, trance, disco, eurodance, house & upbeat pop genres 24/7.
+Flaunt was an electronic dance music television channel.
+It was a captivating destination for dance music enthusiasts, owned and operated by the CSC Media Group.
+This esteemed channel focused on broadcasting an array of music videos from diverse dance genres, such dance, techno, trance, disco, Eurodance, house & dance-pop along with classic dance hits from the previous decades.

 History

-Early History (2003-2004)
+Early history (2003–2004)

 In March 2003, British Sky Broadcasting announced they would enter the music television market and launch three themed channels - Flaunt, Scuzz, and The Amp.

-Flaunt would launch with its sister networks on April 17, 2003.
+Flaunt would launch with its sister networks on 17 April 2003.
 For its launch, Flaunt focused on the pop and dance genres, with a female-oriented appeal for the first year of its existence, with a pink logo and a gray/white graphic scheme.
-The channel also aired entertainment programming from Red Carpet Bitch with British TV Presenter Julian Bennett that focused on celebrity gossip.
+The channel also aired entertainment programming from Red Carpet Bitch, hosted by British TV presenter Julian Bennett, which focused on celebrity gossip.

 Following the channel's launch, Sky signed a deal with Channel 5 for Flaunt to become the new sponsor for the weekly Chart Show in June 2003.
 Flaunt also had first-time exclusive rights to air Popworld before Channel 4 aired it on their main channel which is a show made by Channel 4.

 In September 2004, due to poor viewing figures and ratings, Sky announced that Chart Show Channels would take over operating Flaunt, Scuzz and The Amp beginning in January 2005, although they would retain full ownership in all three channels, alongside advertising control.

-First Relaunch (2004-2006)
+First Relaunch (2004–2006)

 In October 2004, Flaunt received its first relaunch, gaining a new logo and a blue, circular graphics scheme.
 It had a parrot mascot during this period where he appeared in many of its idents.
 The idents were produced by Mark Chandler.

-Relaunch as gay-oriented network (2006-2007)
+Relaunch as gay-oriented network (2006–2007)

-In July 2006, Flaunt relaunched as a gay oriented music channel; it focused mostly on the Gay icons like Kylie Minogue, Madonna, Cher and Cyndi Lauper.
-Around the time of the channel relaunch it coincided with Euro-Pride as a celebration.
+On 25 May 2006, it was announced that Flaunt would relaunch on 1 July as a gay oriented music channel focusing mostly on gay icons like Kylie Minogue, Madonna, Cher and Cyndi Lauper.
+The channel relaunch coincided with EuroPride which, in 2006, was held in London.
 The channel had also undergone a new logo along with song title graphics which was a banner with twinkling stars in the bottom left side of the screen in 4:3 safe area.
 The channel idents around this time consisted of mostly shirtless men at the gym and disco ball shadow.

-Sky announced in November 2006 that their music channels would go Free-To-Air beginning on December 11, 2006, and soon afterwards transitioned full ownership to Chart Show Channels in December 2006, previously, Flaunt alongside its sister music channels were encrypted in NDS from its launch, and broadcasting on the Eutelsat 28A communications satellite meant that the channels could be viewed for the first time all across parts of Europe.
+In November 2006, Sky announced that their music channels, including Flaunt, would transition to free-to-air broadcast beginning on 11 December.
+Afterwards, Sky transitioned full ownership of Flaunt, Scuzz and Bliss to Chart Show Channels.
+Previously, Flaunt alongside its sister music channels were encrypted in NDS from its launch, and broadcasting on the Eutelsat 28A communications satellite meant that the channels could be viewed for the first time all across parts of Europe.